Originally published October 2019, Updated April 2021

 They are VERY tiny bugs that form webbing between leaves and stems and create brown spots and mottled areas on the leaves.

 They can sometimes be seen to the naked eye as tiny clusters of dots on the undersides of leaves.

 They almost look like dust or a tiny bit of dirt stuck to the underside of the leaf to me.

 How often and what type of fertilizer is recommended for Pothos?

 Any well-balanced fertilizer can be used during the growing season once per month.
 If it is a chemical fertilizer, the recommended strength can be cut in half.
 If it is an organic fertilizer, you can use it at full recommended strength.

-Cutting a chemical fertilizer to half-strength ensures that you will not accidentally over-fertilizer your plant, which can cause salt-build up in the soil that can burn the roots and kill the plant.
+Cutting a chemical fertilizer to half-strength ensures that you will not accidentally over-fertilizer your plant, which can cause salt-build up in the soil that can burn the roots and hurt the plant.